RV RENTAL AUSTRALIA

 By the way, we recommend you not venture in Australia without a copy of Bruce Chatwin's classic Songlines.

 Tropical Queensland, the Northern Territory and the northern part of Western Australia are best visited during their dry, wintertime season (summer in the Northern Hemisphere).
-Likewise the southern half of the country, including the island Tasmania, is best visited during the Australian summer.
+Conversely the southern half of the country, including the island Tasmania, is best visited during the Australian summer.

 The main areas of interest in Australia are the following: Southeast (including Sydney, Melbourne and Adelaide), Tasmania, Queensland (Brisbane and especially Cairns), Alice Springs and environs (including Uluru), Darwin and environs (including Kakadu National Park), and Western Australia (including Perth and the Kimberleys).